-Copernicus Marine In-Situ Thematic Assembly Centre (Copernicus Marine INS TAC)
+2.1 Copernicus Marine In Situ Thematic Assembly Centre (Copernicus Marine INS TAC)

-Within this programme, the Copernicus INS TAC is a distributed service integrating data from different sources for operational needs in oceanography.
-The Copernicus INS TAC integrates and quality controls in a homogeneous manner in situ data from data providers in order to fit the needs of internal and external users.
-It provides access to integrated datasets of core parameters for initialization, assimilation into and validation of ocean numerical models, which are used for forecasting, analysis and reanalysis of ocean physical and biogeochemical conditions.
-Since the primary objective of Copernicus Marine is to forecast ocean state, the initial focus has been on observations from autonomous observatories at sea (e.g. floats, buoys, gliders, ferryboxes, drifters, and ships of opportunity).
+Within this programme, the Copernicus Marine INS TAC is a distributed service integrating data from different sources for operational needs in oceanography.
+The Copernicus Marine INS TAC integrates and quality-controls in a homogeneous manner in situ data from data providers in order to fit the needs of internal and external users.
+It provides access to integrated data sets of core parameters for initialization of, assimilation into, and validation of ocean numerical models, which are used for forecasting, analysis, and re-analysis of ocean physical and biogeochemical conditions.
+Since the primary objective of Copernicus Marine is to forecast ocean state, the initial focus has been on observations from autonomous observatories at sea (e.g. floats, buoys, gliders, FerryBox systems, drifters, and ships of opportunity).
 The second objective is to set up a system for re-analysis purposes that requires products integrated over the past 25 to 60 years.
-The Copernicus Marine INS TAC comprises a global in-situ centre and 6 regional in-situ centres, one for each EuroGOOS Regional Ocean Observing System (ROOS).
-The INS TAC has been designed to fulfil the Copernicus Marine Core Service needs and the EuroGOOS ROOS needs.
-The focus is on essential ocean variables (EOVs) that are presently necessary for Copernicus Monitoring and Forecasting Centres, namely temperature, salinity, sea level, current, waves, chlorophyll / fluorescence, oxygen and nutrients.
-Additional atmospheric parameters (such as wind, air temperature, air pressure, etc.) are added by some ROOSes to these regional in-situ portals to fulfil additional downstream applications needs.
+The Copernicus Marine INS TAC comprises a global in situ centre and six regional in situ centres: one for each EuroGOOS Regional Operational Oceanographic System (ROOS).
+The INS TAC was designed to fulfil the Copernicus Marine Service and EuroGOOS ROOS needs.
+The focus is on essential ocean variables (EOVs) that are presently necessary for Copernicus monitoring and forecasting centres, namely temperature, salinity, sea level, current, waves, chlorophyll/fluorescence, oxygen, and nutrients.
+Additional atmospheric parameters (such as wind, air temperature, and air pressure) are added by some ROOSs to these regional in situ portals to fulfil additional downstream applications needs.

-For near-real-time and delayed mode products, the Copernicus Marine In-Situ Thematic Assembly Centre is connected to the GOOS global networks and each Regional Ocean Observing System (ROOS) of EuroGOOS.
-In the case of DM products, it is also connected to the SeaDataNet Network, which comprises National Oceanographic Data Centres (NODCs).
-The Copernicus INS TAC integrates data from various observation programs, including Argo, OceanGliders, Data Buoy Cooperation Panel (DBCP), OceanSITES, and ship data obtained via NODCs, leveraging the GOOS networks observations.
-Whenever possible, the Copernicus INS TAC adheres to the standards developed within the SeaDataNet framework.
+For near-real-time and delayed-mode products, the Copernicus Marine In Situ Thematic Assembly Centre is connected to the GOOS global networks and each Regional Operational Oceanographic System (ROOS) of EuroGOOS.
+In the case of DM products, it is also connected to the SeaDataNet Network, which comprises national oceanographic data centres (NODCs).
+The Copernicus Marine INS TAC integrates data from various observation programmes, including Argo, OceanGliders, the Data Buoy Cooperation Panel (DBCP), OceanSITES, and ship data obtained via NODCs, leveraging the GOOS network observations.
+Whenever possible, the Copernicus Marine INS TAC adheres to the standards developed within the SeaDataNet framework.

-European Marine Observation and Data Network (EMODnet)
+2.2 European Marine Observation and Data Network (EMODnet)

 The European Marine Observation and Data Network (EMODnet) is the EU infrastructure for in situ marine data.
 The goal of EMODnet is to provide access to a wide range of standardized and harmonized marine data, making it easier for researchers, policymakers, and the public to access and use marine information.
 EMODnet focuses on various thematic areas, including bathymetry, geology, physics, chemistry, biology, and human activities in the marine environment (Shepherd, 2018).
-By pooling and harmonizing data from various sources, EMODnet aims to create a comprehensive and easily accessible marine data infrastructure that supports a wide range of marine and maritime activities (Schaap et al, 2022).
+By pooling and harmonizing data from various sources, EMODnet aims to create a comprehensive and easily accessible marine data infrastructure that supports a wide range of marine and maritime activities (Schaap et al., 2022).

-EMODnet Physics (https://emodnet.ec.europa.eu/en/physics, Figure 3) is the domain-specific project (Míguez et al., 2019) that provides in situ ocean physics data and data products built with common standards, free of charge, and without restrictions.
+EMODnet Physics (https://emodnet.ec.europa.eu/en/ physics, last access: 19 March 2025; Fig. 3) is the domainspecific project (Martín Míguez et al., 2019) that provides in situ ocean physics data and data products built with common standards, free of charge, and without restrictions.
 These services encompass a wide range of parameters, including temperature, salinity, current profiles, sea level trends, wave height and period, wind speed and direction, water turbidity (light attenuation), underwater noise, river flow, and sea-ice coverage.